 When I started compiling this list of top travel movies, I quickly found how hard it was for me to pick a top 10, so I went with a top 12.
 They are after all my personal choices for the best wanderlust movies.
 I tried to pick movies where travel and exploring unfamiliar locations are a big factor and will make you want to pack your bag after watching.
 I hope I succeeded!

 12. Vicky Cristina Barcelona

-A Woody Allen flick which follows two girlfriends (Scarlett Johansson & Rebecca Hall) on their summer holiday in Spain as they explore new art, culture and music.
+A Woody Allen flick which follows two girlfriends (Scarlett Johansson & Rebecca Hall) on their summer holiday in Spain as they explore new art, culture, and music.
 They meet a seductive painter played by Javier and later the fury of his ex-wife (Penélope Cruz).
-I have always had a little bit of hard time enjoying Woody Allen-movies but this one feels different and the European vibe from it is great.
+I have always had a little bit of a hard time enjoying Woody Allen-movies but this one feels different and the European vibe from it is great.
 IMDb-link

 Trivia: The city of Barcelona offered to pick up the tab of production costs if the film was shot there.
 The amount rose up to two million Euros from public funds which created some controversy in Catalonia.

 11. Seven Years In Tibet

 This movie has always had a place in my heart since I was a kid.
 It was one of the few movies we had on VHS back in the day so I saw it many times.
 The movie follows Heinrich (Brad Pitt), an Austrian mountain-climber who travels to climb the Himalayas.
 However, he becomes a prisoner of war and later escapes and befriends the young and curious Dalai Lama.
 A beautiful movie based on a true story.
 IMDb-link

 10. Shanghai Kiss

 I promise this movie isn’t as bad as the DVD cover makes it out to be.
 It follows a young man from New York who tries to get in touch with his roots in Shanghai, while at the same times handling romantic relationships and his relationship with his father.
-Clever and humorous movie with fun culture crashes that will stay in your head.
+A clever and humorous movie with fun culture crashes that will stay in your head.
 IMDb-link

 9.The Art of Travel